 We are developing our relationship with other establishments, particularly Penryn College and the University of Exeter (Penryn Campus) so we can make use of expertise and resources in the local area.
-We work as part of the Science Penryn Primary Partnership that helps to develop links with other feeder schools.
 In addition to this, we are also part of an OGDEN Trust Partnership which provides valuable opportunities for collaboration with other schools within the Academy, training opportunities and resources, funding towards science fayres, school trips and opportunities to broaden the use of STEAM within the school.

-Date reviewed: 24/01/2020 Review date: 24/01/2022
+Date reviewed: 04/05/21 Review date: 04/05/2022